HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C05Q31(def).md

 The test statistic's t-value fall within the rejection region; therefore, we reject the null hypothesis.

-**結論：** The expected delay from a train is less than three times the delay from a red light.
+**結論：** The data do not provide sufficient evidence to conclude that the expected delay from a train is less than three times the delay from a red light.